Andereoo/TkinterWeb/docs/source/faq.rst

 **How do I load websites or files?**

-* Use the :meth:`~tkinterweb.HtmlFrame.load_website` or :meth:`~tkinterweb.HtmlFrame.load_file` commands.
-Alternatively, use the :meth:`~tkinterweb.HtmlFrame.load_url` command to load any generic url, but keep in mind that the url must be properly formatted, because the url scheme will not be automatically applied.
-As always, check out the :doc:`api/htmlframe` for more information
+* Use the :meth:`HtmlFrame.load_website` or :meth:`HtmlFrame.load_file` commands.
+Alternatively, use the :meth:`HtmlFrame.load_url` command to load any generic url, but keep in mind that the url must be properly formatted, because the url scheme will not be automatically applied.
+As always, check out the :doc:`api/htmlframe` for more information.

 **How do I manage clicks and use custom bindings?**

 * The :attr:`on_link_click` configuration option can be used to assign a custom function to link clicks.
 Likewise :attr:`on_form_submit` can be used to handle form submissions.
-See the :doc:`api/htmlframe` for more information
+See the :doc:`api/htmlframe` for more information.
-* Like any other Tkinter widget, mouse and keyboard events can be bound to the HtmlFrame widget.
+* Like any other Tkinter widget, mouse and keyboard events can be bound to the :class:`HtmlFrame` widget.
 See the :doc:`usage` page for examples of binding navigation keys and opening menus on right-clicks.

 **TkinterWeb is crashing.
 Help?**

 * That is defenitely not normal.
 Make sure your are using the most up-to-date TkinterWeb version and have crash protection enabled.
-* If you are using a ttk.Notebook in your app, see the question below.
+* If you are using a :py:class:`ttk.Notebook` in your app, see the question below.
 * If all else fails, `file a bug report <https://github.com/Andereoo/TkinterWeb/issues/new>`_.
 Post your operating system, Python version, and TkinterWeb version, as well as any error codes or instructions for reproducing the crash.

 **My app crashes when I open a tab with an HtmlFrame in it.**